Agha-Muqarib/The-Frog-Jumping-Problem/README.md

 # The-Frog-Jumping-Problem

 The Frog Jumping Problem is a python program that prints complete state space graph of the 'Frog Problem'.
-Also, it counts the number of states while generating them
+Also, it counts the number of states while generating them.

 ## Representation: